mirandaday16/premchand_nltk/README.md

 Other dispersion plots also yielded interesting results:
 ![Women](Disp_Plot_Women.png)

 This dispersion plot analyzed Premchand’s use of words to describe women.
-An interesting distinction is his use of “महिला” vs. “औरत” -- Premchand seems to prefer the no-nonsense, mundane “औरत” over its sweeter, more polite counterpart.
-Similarly, he seems to favor the more everyday “पत्नी” to the slightly nicer “बीवी.”
-It is also worth noting that his use of “बेचारी” dropped significantly after his early works, as he became more adept in writing about the issues of poor and marginalized communities without simply looking upon them with pity.
+An interesting distinction is his use of “महिला” (*mahila*, "lady") vs. “औरत” (*aurat*, "woman") -- Premchand seems to prefer the no-nonsense, mundane “औरत” over its sweeter, more polite counterpart.
+Similarly, he seems to favor the more everyday “पत्नी” (*patni*, "wife") to the slightly nicer “बीवी” (*bivi*, "wife").
+It is also worth noting that his use of “बेचारी” (*bechaari*, "a poor or pitiful woman") dropped significantly after his early works, as he became more adept in writing about the issues of poor and marginalized communities without simply looking upon them with pity.

 ![Social](Disp_Plot_Social.png)

 This plot analyzed the changes in Premchand’s use of vocabulary related to social issues over time.
-It is worth noting that his use of words such as “गाँव,” “किसान,” and “गाय” increased greatly in his later work, when he began to focus more on the issues of the rural poor.
-Words which remain prevalent throughout the corpus are, unsurprisingly, “धर्म/धार्मिक,” “अधिकार,” and “न्याय/अन्याय.”
+It is worth noting that his use of words such as “गाँव” (*gaon*, "village"), “किसान” (*kisaan*, "farmer"), and “गाय” (*gaay*, "cow) increased greatly in his later work, when he began to focus more on the issues of the rural poor.
+Words which remain prevalent throughout the corpus are, unsurprisingly, “धर्म/धार्मिक” (*dharm/dharmik*, "religion/religious"), “अधिकार” (*adhikaar*, "rights"), and “न्याय/अन्याय” (*nyaay/anyaay*, "justice/injustice").
 Out of curiosity, I also searched for “America” in the corpus, and was intrigued to find its use limited to the first half of the texts.